Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • “L-thyroxine” (one of the Russian or German brands).

-The treatment of hyperthyroidism has a somewhat more complex scheme: thyreostatics are used to reduce the synthesis of own iodine-containing hormones, and in especially difficult cases, removal of a part of the gland or radioiodine therapy is justified.
+Treatment of hyperthyroidism has a somewhat more complex scheme: to reduce the synthesis of one’s own iodine-containing hormones, thyreostatics are used, and in particularly difficult cases, removal of part of the gland or radioiodine therapy is justified.
 Then the normal level of triiodothyronine is restored with the help of their synthetic analogues.

-Insulin is a pancreatic β-cell hormone, the main task of which is to lower blood glucose levels by regulating its entry into cells and stimulating the conversion of monosaccharide into glycogen.
+Insulin is a hormone of β-cells of the pancreas, the main task of which is to reduce blood glucose levels by regulating its entry into cells and stimulating the conversion of monosaccharides into glycogen.

-In type 2 diabetes, which is associated with a violation of the sensitivity of tissues to insulin, the administration of hormones can also be prescribed.
+For type 2 diabetes, which is associated with impaired tissue sensitivity to insulin, hormone administration may also be prescribed.

-Finally, female hormonal replacement therapy (HRT) is a pharmacological replacement for the function of the sex glands (ovaries) lost during their removal or menopause.
+Finally, female hormonal replacement therapy (HRT) is a pharmacological replacement of the function of the sex glands (ovaries) lost during their removal or menopause.
 The most commonly used drugs are:

 • "Climodien";